jeffreyhding/stat133/crashes/README.md

 ___

 The data set used by the published app is a random sample of 20,000 data points in the years from 2019 to 2021 due to the limitations of Shiny web apps.
 The file `crashes.R` is the version used in the app above.
+To use the full data set, see below.

-`crashes-full.R` omits the random sampling step if you wish to run it yourself in RStudio with the full data set (tutorial below).
+`crashes-full.R` omits the random sampling step if you wish to run it yourself in RStudio with the full data set.
 If you're having issues loading, I recommend commenting out the map output as there are likely too many data points for RStudio to handle.

 ___